vplauzon/real-time-lab/business-context.md

 They have the following business requirements:

 1. Focus on the non-video device telemetry (e.g. temperature, pressure, GPS position, etc.)
-1. Managed solution:  they do not want to manage VMs or complex infrastructure
+1. Managed solution:  they want to focus on their business instead of managing hardware or cloud infrastructure
-1. Security:  part of their data is sensitive and so we need to control access and avoid data-exfiltration
+1. Security:  part of their data is sensitive and so we need to control access and avoid data-exfiltration for all data
 1. Monitoring:  they need to monitor the platform (e.g. CPU usage)
 1. Real Time:  they want the data to be available for analysis in less than one minute latency
 1. Ad Hoc queries:  they want the platform to be able to perform exploratory query without shaping the data (e.g. designing indexes) in a special way for the queries